askui/askui-example-android-parallel-devices/Readme.md

 Each worker selects one android devices based on their `JEST_WORKER_ID`.
 See line 16 - 31 in `askui_example/helpers/askui-helper.ts`

-The output shows that 1 worker connects to 1 device executes the test suite and then disconnect:
+The output shows that one worker connects to one device, executes the test suite and then disconnect:

 ```